mlaveaux/mCRL2-rust/README.md

 # Profiling

-The `lpsreach` tool can be build using the `bench` compilation profile using `cargo build --profile bench` after which the resulting executable `target/release/lpsreach` can be profiled using any standard executable profiler.
+The `lpsreach` tool can be build using the `bench` compilation profile using `cargo build --profile bench` after which the resulting executable `target/release/lpsreach` can be profiled using any standard executable profiler, for example `Intel VTune` or `perf`.
 This compilation profile contains debugging information to show where time is being spent, but the code is optimised the same as in a release configuration.

+Another useful technique for profiling is to generate a so-called `flamegraph`, which essentially takes the output of `perf` and produces a callgraph of time spent over time.
+These can be generated using the [flamegraph-rs](https://github.com/flamegraph-rs/flamegraph) tool, which can be acquired using `cargo install flamegraph`.
+Note that it relies on either `perf` or `dtrace` and as such is only supported on Linux and MacOS.

 # Formatting

 All source code should be formatted using `rustfmt`, which can installed using `rustup component add rustfmt`.
-Individual source files can then be formatted using `cargo fmt <filename>`.
+Individual source files can then be formatted using `rustfmt <filename>`.

 # Related Work